pabllopf/Game-Snake/README.md

 # Snake

-Clasic snake videogame using windows form application c#.
+Clasic snake videogame made with windows form in c# (only available for Windows).

 ## Getting Started